 Committee Review

 Students must undergo an MFA committee review.
-They also must complete a written thesis and possibly a studio thesis.
 Students are reviewed by their committees at the end of the semester prior to the semester they intend to graduate.

 Students are responsible for identifying a degree chair by the semester prior to the semester they intend to graduate.
 Committee members are selected in consultation with the degree chair by Sept.
 15 for spring or summer graduation and Feb.
 15 for fall graduation.
 The committee is comprised of the degree committee chair and three members of the graduate faculty at the assistant professor rank or above (two graduate faculty members from a student's primary studio discipline, one graduate faculty member from a student's secondary studio discipline, and an additional member).
 Adjunct faculty, lecturers, and visiting professors may serve on degree committees with approval of the degree committee chair and a Graduate College petition request (renewable every three years).